marnauortega/danone-hackathon/README.md

 <br/>

-I've used the new [App router](https://nextjs.org/docs/app/building-your-application/routing) from Next.js 13, as well as the new [route handlers](https://nextjs.org/docs/app/building-your-application/routing/router-handlers) to create API endpoints.
-Other tools I've used are [Next Auth](https://next-auth.js.org/) for google authentication, [Google Drive API](https://developers.google.com/drive/api/guides/about-sdk), and [Framer Motion](https://www.framer.com/motion/?utm_source=google&utm_medium=adwords&utm_campaign=TW-WW-All-GS-UA-Traffic-20190326-Brand.Bmm_&gad=1&gclid=Cj0KCQjwsIejBhDOARIsANYqkD2_HzOAPDZ4CSmgJ5CL82OktAHY3lZclR1sU3QhpFOXEWKNMLADlfMaAgUnEALw_wcB) for animations.
+I've used the new [App router](https://nextjs.org/docs/app/building-your-application/routing) from Next.js 13.
+Other tools I've used are [Sanity](https://www.sanity.io/) as a headless CMS, and [Framer Motion](https://www.framer.com/motion/) and [Lenis](https://lenis.studiofreight.com/) for animations.
 The deployment was done with [Vercel](https://vercel.com).

 <br/><br/>